mike-carper/NYC-Neighborhood-Clustering/README.md

 # NYC-Neighborhood-Clusters

-Groups New York City neighborhoods (PUMAs) together based on indicators measuring access to resources and resident quality of life
+This analysis groups New York City neighborhoods (PUMAs) together based on indicators measuring access to resources and resident quality of life.

-K-means clustering methodology (2 trials: k=2 and k=4 clusters, 8 input variables)

-Analysis conducted by Mike Carper, data prepared by NYC Planning's Enterprise Data Management team and extracted from Equitable Development Data Explorer repository (https://github.com/NYCPlanning/db-equitable-development-tool/tree/main/resources)

 See 'notebooks/NYC_Neighborhood_Clustering_8_Indicators.ipynb' for marked-down code notebook.
+All code was written by Mike Carper, and all data files were extracted from the Equitable Development Data Explorer repository (https://github.com/NYCPlanning/db-equitable-development-tool/tree/main/resources).
+K-means clustering methodology was applied to the data over 2 trials, resulting in 2-cluster (Trial 1) and 4-cluster (Trial 2 - emphasized in notebook, outputs and results deck) neighborhood groupings along 8 indicators.

 Variables Considered (from ACS 5-Year 2015-2019, unless otherwise noted):